morphalex90/magento-advanced-canonical/README.md

 In order to avoid having duplicate canonicals, disable product canonicals from backoffice

 Limitations
-- it only work with the first category (or at least the first that magento retrieve from getCategoryIds)
+- it only works with the first category (or at least the first that magento retrieve from getCategoryIds)